 3.1.3 Plan view arrangement of bayonet connections between the DBs and Interface Box must be agreed upon between FNAL and JLab.
 Location of DBs in the Klystron gallery is determined by final tunnel penetration location as determined by PRD.

-3.1.4 JLab shall provide the CP to DB U-tubes on agreement of specific lengths for final installation at SLAC.
+3.1.4 The CP shall provide the U-tubes on agreement of specific lengths for final installation at SLAC.

 3.2 Per CDS FRS, the CP shall provide the following warm helium gas services.
 The interfaces shall be flanged connections.